Qovery/documentation/website/docs/using-qovery/deployment/image-mirroring.md

 If you want to reduce the deployment time by avoiding the mirroring operation, you can push your built images directly into the `Mirroring registry`.

 Push the images in a image registry `repository` having the same name of the image you want to deploy.

+Also, if the container registry source url (from a service) is the same than the cluster container registry url, no mirroring would be done.
+Example: if the source registry is `https://xxx.dkr.ecr.us-west-2.amazonaws.com` and the cluster container registry url is `https://xxx.dkr.ecr.us-west-2.amazonaws.com`, no mirroring would be done.

 **Example on AWS**